kalaivani-git/ACV_Nevo/README.md

 **ACV_Nevo**
 **Overview:**
-ACV_Nevo is an automation testing framework designed to validate web applications using Selenium, NUNIT, and C#.
+ACV_Nevo is an automation testing framework designed to validate Nevo application using Selenium, NUNIT, and C#.
 This framework follows the Page Object Model (POM) for better maintainability and scalability.

 **Features:**
 •	Selenium WebDriver for browser automation